cwbuecheler/cwbwriting/README.md

 - `npm sass` to run sass compiling
 - `npm gulp` to run javascript minimizing

 Feel free to reach out if you have questions about anything.
+I'm not hard to find!